KaoruIto76/KaoruIto76/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 I work for a  company.\
+👨‍💻 I work for a HR company.\
 🎓 I majored in anatomy.\
 🌱 I like drinking very much.\
 ✍️  In my free time, I study Flutter on dart.